“It was not because of his sins or his parents’ sins,” Jesus answered. “He was born blind so the power of God could be seen in him.” John 9:3

 This young couple also began to wrestle with God.
 “Why, Lord, why?
 Why give us three to just take one away?
 What did we do wrong?!”

-Instantly, a curse had been turned to honor.
+Instantly, the way I imagine it, a curse had been turned to honor.
 Grief to privilege.
 Sorrow to joy!
 Imagine the realization for that couple, of suddenly knowing that before he was even born, their son had been chosen by God to reveal Christ’s glory and power.
 That his years of heartache and rejection had only been for God’s good.
-That they had never done anything so wrong, so ugly, so undeserving, to warrant that fate, but that they had actually been chosen for that struggle, for that purpose, and for God’s beautiful plan.
+That they had never done anything so wrong to deserve that fate, but that they had actually been chosen for that struggle, for that purpose, and for God’s beautiful plan.

-I’d love to tell you that Christ personally came to me and revealed why my son had to die at only six days of age, but He has not.
+I’d love to tell you that Christ personally came to that other young couple and revealed why their son had to die at only six days of age, but He did not.
 That is OK.
-I don’t need to know.
-All I have to do is trust that nothing in my life is outside of His watchful eye.
+They don’t need to know.
+All they have to do is trust that nothing in their life is outside of His watchful eye.
 Everything can be used for His glory.

-My friends, I have no doubt that everyone reading this either has, or is, wrestling with God over something.
+I have no doubt that everyone who will ever read this has, or is, wrestling with God over something.
 It may be as major as a health crisis, or as small as a bad week at the office.
-But what we can all celebrate and take comfort in is this: no matter what we are going through, it is not out of God’s control.
-Nothing in your life is going unnoticed.
-God has not--nor will he ever--turn His back on you.
-Everything in your life is a part of God’s beautiful plan.
+But what we can all celebrate and take comfort in is this: no matter what we are going through, it is not out of God’s control nor is it going unnoticed by God.
+God has not--nor will he ever--turn His back on His children.